On the Old No. 8 Railroad Bed, Black River to Watertown and vice versa

 To enter from the Ridge Road end get on Eastern Boulevard [Route 3] in the city heading toward Black River/Carthage.
 Take the Ridge Road.
 Pass by two cemeteries, and right before the hill where there are guard rails, is a parking lot on the right and the trail on the left.

-The trail also leads in the other direction in Black River (though not accessible from the above trail – this is a harder rougher trail and not usually used by the public).
+Unofficially and much less-known and less-traveled – the trail also leads in the other direction in Black River, it is not accessible from the above trail – this is a harder, rougher trail of raw dirt and some gravel and sand, and not usually used by the public, and usually quite muddy on the Black River end.
 To get to the other trail you must continue on Route 3 past the gas station.
 Just past that, down the hill a little way and across from some houses, is the continuation of the trail and the former railroad bed.
 You can also access by going to the end of East Remington Street in Black River, look for the trail past the end of it.
-This trail leads out to Felts Mills in this direction and goes very near the river in many places, as well as passing the dam.
+This trail leads out to Felts Mills and then Great Bend in this direction and goes very near the river in many places, as well as passing the dam.
 There are a few other trails leading off from this one, including some going toward Fort Drum up near Felts Mills (this is near a sand hill on the left, go through that and there are a number of trails in that direction).

 Get Google Map Directions here or use map below.

 Coordinates/Waypoint(s): N 44°00.189, W 75°48.297 – Parking lot/trail start at Black River end.
 N 43°58.626 W 75°51.5 – Parking lot/trail start at Watertown end on Ridge Road.

 Trail Distance: The trail from Black River to Watertown is 3.3 miles, the new extension is about a mile long – total = 4.3.
 The unofficial dirt trail is longer.

 Mountain Biking Allowed: Yes.
 Easy.
 The unofficial trail is harder.